 Yet with all of this, we have the audacity to call ourselves the “Land of the Free and Home of the Brave”?
 Forget throwing off the tyrants.
 In many cities, you can’t even speak your mind in public without buying a permit.
 And let me just clarify that a license or permit is defined as “special permission for something that would otherwise be illegal“.
 Read the Constitution!
 Marbury v Madison anyone?

 I believe our Founders would be more than angry with us all.
 They would be disappointed and confused.
 The truth is that we’ve lost our way and we should be disappointed with ourselves.
 And as any student of history can tell you, when a nation loses its way, hard times are sure to come.

 What does Independence Day even mean anymore?
-People don’t remember and their ignorance is now a punchline on late night television.
-Too many people just wrap themselves in flag while they buy their permits and post memes about how great we are.
-Well I’m confused.
+People don’t remember and their ignorance is now a punchline on late-night television.
+Too many people just wrap themselves in the flag while they buy their permits and post memes about how great we are.
+Well, I’m confused.

 By the way, Independence Day was supposed to be about more than just getting away from the crown.
 It was supposed to be about standing up to tyranny – no matter where we were in the world or who the tyrant was.
 It’s kind of funny; most of us can’t even do that in our own neighborhoods.
 What gives us the right to pretend that we are so great?
 We have forgotten not only what made this nation so strong, but also who was supposed to have that strength.